Enquire now

 Overview:

 Marfan syndrome is an umbrella term for genetic disorders related to connective tissues.
 Although Marfan syndrome is rare, it can affect 1 in 5000 people and also cause potentially life-threatening conditions which are mostly associated with heart problems.
 It is only after a comprehensive analysis and diagnostic tests, we can distinguish Marfan syndrome from other medical conditions.
 This blog contains information about Marfan syndrome and how we can tackle the problem.
+If you are facing any problems or any issues, please visit the orthopedic surgeon in Kolkata for better guidance and treatment.

 What Is Marfan Syndrome?